krishaamer/green-filter-research/research/literature/ai.md

     many types of interaction design, however, we’re still in the early stages.
 Where do we go from here?

--   In @designportlandHumansHaveFinal2018, Lovejoy, lead UX designer at Google’s people-centric AI systems department (PAIR), reminds us that while AI offers need tools, user experience design needs to remain human-centered - while AI can find patterns and offer suggestions, humans should always have the final say.

 -   @costaInteractionDesignAI2022 “Interaction Design for AI Systems”

 -   @stoneskipperHowAIChanging2022 sketches a vision of “\[AI\] blend